Rule of 72

 Tax-Saving Fixed Deposits (Tax-Saver FDs):

 Tax-saving fixed deposits (Tax-Saver FDs) are a type of fixed deposit that offer tax benefits under Section 80C of the Income Tax Act, 1961.
 The interest rates on Tax-Saver FDs are typically lower than the interest rates on regular fixed deposits.
 However, the tax benefits can make Tax-Saver FDs a good option for NRIs who are looking to save tax on their investments.
+Note that only NRO FDs are classified as tax-saving FDs and thus allow for deductions under Section 80C.
 If you invest in a Tax Saver FD with an annual interest rate of 8%, it will take 9 years to double your money.
 Therefore, if you invest Rs.
-1 lakhs in a Tax Saver FD with an annual interest rate of 8%, your investment will be worth Rs.
+1 lakh in a Tax Saver FD with an annual interest rate of 8%, your investment will be worth Rs.
 2 lakhs in 9 years.

 -